 Bank of America home loans, which are offered to buyers in all 50 states and Washington, D.C., include fixed-rate, adjustable rate, jumbo, FHA and VA loans.
 The lender also offers a special mortgage product, the Affordable Loan Solution mortgage, which requires home buyers to pay a low down payment of 3%.
 When considering Bank of America as their home loan lender, home buyers have the option to prequalify for a loan, which will help them get a better idea of what they can borrow and how much they can afford.
 Interest rates, fees and requirements for each type of mortgage varies.

 Bank of America offers residents of all 50 states and Washington, D.C,. auto loans as low as $7,500 for new or used vehicles sold by dealerships and private sellers.
-A loan decision can be made in as little as 60 seconds, and your loan approval and interest rate, which can start as low as 2.59%, are locked in for 30 days starting from the date of the loan’s original submission.
+A loan decision can be made in as little as 60 seconds, and your loan approval and interest rate, are locked in for 30 days starting from the date of the loan’s original submission.
 Preferred Rewards members are eligible for a rate discount.
 A down payment isn’t always required, but a loan fee may be assessed for borrowers in certain states.

 Business owners have the option to apply for a Bank of America business loan.
 You can choose between a variety of small business loans, including an SBA loan, Business Advantage Term Loan and a secured business loan.
 There are different loan amounts, fees and interest rates for each type of loan, so reviewing the available business loan products and the qualifications for each product to find a suitable option would be wise.
 Since many of the loans require the business to have been open for a minimum of two years, business owners may be limited with what loan they qualify for with this lender.